top of page

 Banoura

-An ancient name dating back to the Sassanid period.
+An ancient name traced back to the Sassanid era.

 Barana / Baran / Barav / Barêz / Barîn

-Rain; the title of many folk songs (Baran).
+Rain; Baran is also the title of many Kurdish folk songs.

 Barzan / Barûve